The NSW Rail Access Undertaking

 - charge no more than the full economic costs of providing access

 - charge at least the direct costs caused by trains using the rail line

-RailCorp and ARTC are required to submit information to IPART each year to demonstrate compliance with the Undertaking.
-IPART’s compliance guidelines provide information about this process.
+TAHE and ARTC are required to submit information to IPART each year to demonstrate they have complied with the Undertaking.

 The rail owners and the access seekers negotiate on prices and other conditions in accordance with the Undertaking.
 We keep a register of who has entered into these agreements.

 If the parties cannot agree on access, then either party can initiate arbitration.
 IPART may be the arbitrator or we can appoint a third party to undertake arbitration.

 We are currently reviewing the NSW Rail access Undertaking.
 Our final report to the Minister for Customer Service is due by November 2022.

 Rate of return and remaining mine life reviews

 The Undertaking requires rail access owners to charge no more than the full economic costs providing access.
 As required by the Undertaking, IPART determines certain inputs to how the full economic costs are calculated.
 These are the:

 - the remaining mine life.